Purina Presents: Meet Tallulah in Pet of the Week

 If you have other dogs, then Tallulah will fit right in as she loves to play with other dogs and run around after her crate rescue time.
 She will need an active home with a backyard or frequent walks or runs.

-Her adoption fee would typically be $75 but it is sponsored for the month of May.
-The waived fee covers her microchip, vaccines, spays and neuters and in Lula’s case it also covers her heartworm treatment.
+Her adoption fee would typically be $75 but it is sponsored for May.
+The waived fee covers her microchip, vaccines, spays and neuters and in Lula’s case, it also covers her heartworm treatment.

 If interested in this sweet girl email adoptnwa@bestfriends.org or visit the Best Friends website.